-If you or someone you know was hurt on the waters around Florida due to the carelessness of another person or entity, you should seek the assistance of a dedicated injury attorney at Lusk, Drasites, & Tolisano.
+If you or someone you know was hurt on the waters around Florida due to the carelessness of another person or entity, you should seek the assistance of a dedicated boating accident attorney at Lusk, Drasites, & Tolisano.

 According to the Florida Department of Highway Safety and Motor Vehicles, there are approximately 900,000 registered boaters in the state.
-Unfortunately, this means there are also a number of boating accidents that take place every year.
+Unfortunately, this means there are also a number of boat accidents that take place every year.
 According to the United States Coast Guard, there were 736 deaths attributed to these incidents across the country.
-Alcohol was a contributing factor in 16 percent of the total accidents that year.
+Alcohol was a contributing factor in 16% of the total accidents that year.Causes of Boat Accidents

 Every water vessel operator has a legal responsibility to operate the boat safely.
 When such an operator is negligent, that party may be held liable for any resulting harm.
-A negligence lawsuit is typically how victims of boating accidents seek compensation.
+A negligence lawsuit is typically how victims of boat accidents seek compensation.
 Negligence consists of the failure to use reasonable care when operating a boat.

-The damages that a victim can potentially recover in a boating accident case may take both economic and non-economic forms.
-An injured individual may be able to obtain reimbursement for objective costs like medical expenses, lost income and benefits, and the costs of future treatment, while subjective forms of harm like pain and suffering or emotional distress also may be compensable.
+The damages that a victim can potentially recover in a boat accident case may take both economic and non-economic forms.
+An injured individual may be able to obtain reimbursement for objective costs like medical expenses, lost income and benefits, and the costs of future treatment.
+Subjective forms of harm like pain and suffering or emotional distress also may be compensable.